tatsumiwa-pg/brtc/README.md

 - has_many :cons_comments
 - has_many :ans_comments
 - has_one  :profile
-- has_many :reviews, through: :answer
+- has_many :reviews, through: :answers

 <br>